5amCurfew/monzo-task-public/README.md

 * No account closures from 2020-08-12 10:06:51.001000 UTC (discovery)
 * `transaction_num` is the transaction number of the account in the given day (`account_transactions.date`) on `account_transactions`

-### Overview of Resulting Data Model
+### Overview of Data Model

-In the previous stage I was asked about which tools I would use to visualise a database schema.
-I also came across a post on the Monzo blog that using dbt generated documentation runs into issues given the scale of the the dbt project (4700+ models).
+In the previous stage I was asked which tools I would use to visualise a database schema.
+I read a post on the Monzo blog that stated using dbt generated documentation isn't feasible due to the scale of the the dbt project (4700+ models).
 I typically manually generate schema images in tools such as Miro.
 After the first-stage interview I thought a javascript tool that takes the `manifest.json` and visualises the resulting schema in a similar way might be useful to explore/build.
 I had a quick go at building this (not complete at the time of writing, Node.js used) and the output of my schema for this task is below.

 ![alt text](https://github.com/5amCurfew/monzo-task-public/blob/main/img/overview.png)